Flower CSA FAQ

 Sign-ups can be found on our Website www.springledgefarmshop.com or you can stop into the Farmstand on Main Street New London during our business hours.
 If you are giving a CSA as a gift you must provide the name and email of the person you are purchasing for upon sign up.

-I am not getting pick up reminder e-mails.
+I am not getting picked up reminder e-mails.
 What should I do?

 Our Newsletters are sent out through Wix.com.
 First, check your SPAM folder and the “promotions” tab in your mailbox.
 To make sure that you are getting our emails, add to your contacts!
 You can also email that address directly to make sure you are on our lists correctly!